 While it was admittedly beautiful, some contemporary critics found it a bit much.
-In Architectural Record, Montgomery Schuyler strongly questioned what elegance had to do "with so grimly practical business as putting out fires."
-And the Real Estate Record & Guide called it a "manifestly extravagant absurdity.
+In The Architectural Record, Montgomery Schuyler strongly questioned what elegance had to do "with so grimly practical business as putting out fires."
+And the Real Estate Record & Guide called it a "manifestly extravagant absurdity."

-Both detractors seemed to be foreshadowing the 20th Century architectural principle of "form follows function" which resulted in firehouses being no more interesting than a suburban garage.
+Both detractors were foreshadowing the 20th century architectural principle of "form follows function," which resulted in firehouses being no more interesting than a suburban garage.

 non-credited photographs take by the author